tlewowski/zurvan/README.md

 Returns a `Promise` that is resolved when time is forwarded by given time and all timers with this dueTime are expired, or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).
+Resolution value is `undefined` and rejection `Error` with proper message.

 Argument may be either a number (it is then interpreted as millisecond) or a `TimeUnit` object.